Prince of Peace Lutheran Church of Saratoga California

 -José Andrés, founder of World Central Kitchen

-"Table Talks: Get to Know Your Neighbor Dinners" is the passion project of a small group of volunteers that want to grow positive relationships and interactions.
-There is no better way to foster relationships than by sharing a meal.
+"Table Talks: Get to Know Your Neighbor Events" is the passion project of a small group of volunteers that want to grow positive relationships and interactions.
+There is no better way to foster relationships than by sharing a table.

 RSVPs Required